Salix integra ‘Pendula'

 Here's one of the young plants in the nursery that I trained upright on a stick in the nursery.
 I plan to transfer it to a large container next spring!
 Unfortunately one of my helpers coppiced two of my other trained specimens!

-An amazing photo of two or more plants perhaps trained on a fence of S. integra 'Pendula' taken in Gmina Końskowola, Poland by Józef Babij and used with permission.
+An amazing photo of several plants on top of a wall and cascading over.
+S. integra 'Pendula' taken in Gmina Końskowola, Poland by and used with permission.

 This amazing plant is in the Waterfall Garden of the incredible Chicago Botanic Garden.